ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 **When to use Event-sourcing?**

-Event-Sourcing is particularly useful in situations where you need yo keep an audit trail of all changes that occured to your data.
+Event-Sourcing is particularly useful in situations where you need to keep an audit trail of all changes that occured to your data.
 Accountancy for example is a domain in which Event-Sourcing is very useful, because you need to be able to provide that trail for audit purposes.
 **REPHRASE! -> The immutability of events allows for more scalability in your apps also.**